RuderferLab/coexpression_convergence/README.md

 ## 2. Calculate coexpression using Calculate.coexpression.R

-This will calculate the Pearson's coexpression data.
+This will calculate the Pearson's pairwise coexpression data.